Emberlynn-Loo/tp/docs/UserGuide.md

 ### Listing all relationship types : `listRelations` or `lr`

 Shows a list of all current relationshipTypes in the address book.
+This includes:
+* Pre-defined relationships (this is why you may see more relationships than used in the contacts list)
+* User-defined relationships

 Format: `listRelations` or `lr`

-* The command word is not case-sensitive.

 ### Adding a relationship : `addRelation` or `ar`